Jawai Leopard Camp

 Leopard Safari

-Embark on a thrilling open-jeep safari to track leopards on ancient granite hills at dawn or dusk.
-Insider tip: Book an early morning slot—leopards are most active then, and locals know the best hidden viewpoints.
+Embark on a thrilling jeep safari to spot majestic leopards amidst ancient granite boulders.
+Insider tip: Book the early morning slot for the best chance of sightings as leopards are most active then.

 Jawai Dam